From SQL Injection to Shell

 We can now use the upload functionality available at the page: http://vulnerable/admin/new.php and try to upload this script.

 We can see that the script has not been uploaded correctly on the server.
-The application prevent file with an extension .php to be uploaded.
+The application prevents files with a .php extension to be uploaded.
 We can however try:

-Now, we need to find where the PHP script, managing the upload put the file on the web server.
+Now, we need to find where our script, managing the upload, put the file on the web server.
 We need to ensure that the file is directly available for web clients.
 We can visit the web page of the newly uploaded image to see where the <img tag is pointing to:

 <div class="content">